metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_backup_policy_template_v1alpha1_manifest.md

 Optional:

 - `backoff_limit` (Number) Specifies the maximum number of retry attempts for a backup before it is considered a failure.
-- `component_def_ref` (String) Specifies the name of ClusterComponentDefinition defined in the ClusterDefinition.Must comply with the IANA Service Naming rule.Deprecated since v0.9, should use 'componentDefs' instead.This field is maintained for backward compatibility and its use is discouraged.Existing usage should be updated to the current preferred approach to avoid compatibility issues in future releases.
 - `component_defs` (List of String) Specifies a list of names of ComponentDefinitions that the specified ClusterDefinition references.They should be different versions of definitions of the same component,thus allowing them to share a single BackupPolicy.Each name must adhere to the IANA Service Naming rule.
 - `schedules` (Attributes List) Defines the execution plans for backup tasks, specifying when and how backups should occur,and the retention period of backup files. (see [below for nested schema](#nestedatt--spec--backup_policies--schedules))
 - `target` (Attributes) Defines the selection criteria of instance to be backed up, and the connection credential to be usedduring the backup process. (see [below for nested schema](#nestedatt--spec--backup_policies--target))